Azure/azure-sdk-tools/tools/test-proxy/Azure.Sdk.Tools.TestProxy/README.md

 - Reference [command line arguments](#command-line-arguments) and understand the options.
 - The test-proxy runs in a "context" which is just a directory on your disk.
 When initializing a recording, all paths should be relative to this context directory.
-- If running the proxy out of docker, ensure you **map** `etc/testproxy/` to a target context directory on your drive.
+- If running the proxy as a docker image, ensure you **map** `etc/testproxy/` to a target context directory on your drive.
+In the example `docker run` invocations above, look for the `-v` argument.

 ### Where will my recordings end up?